Imal16/Quant-Platform/README.md

 Currently, I am using a Python back-end.
 For the Front-end I am simiplifying my life a bit by using Plotly Dash to create the Dashboard.
 This allows me to use Python to interact with the Dashboard and use HTML to shape it and CSS to style it.

-Both Git and Github are being used, and certain APIs are being used to obtain data.
+Both Git and Github are being used for version control, and certain APIs are being used to obtain data.

 ##### Significant Python Packages Used